 Monitor Humidity and Air Flow

 Humidity requirements vary for cannabis depending on the stage of growth.
-Young plants require 60-70%.
+Young plants need 60-70%.
 Plants in the blooming phase require humidity levels of about 40%.
 Humidity levels can be adjusted using either a humidifier or dehumidifier as needed.

 Maintaining proper ventilation and air flow aids in temperature distribution.
 Air temps should be kept at around 75 F.

-Careful Temperature Control
+Careful Process Temperature Control

 Fluxwrap from North Slope Chillers keeping a reservoir at a Marijuana farm cool